ggoodwin37/garden/README.md

 A simple ecology sim.

 ## TODO: general
-- gulp less automatically
+- `gulp less` automatically

 ## TODO: terrain
-- goal of this branch `terr2` is to:
-  - fix terrain gradient
-  - figure out mapping of 2n map size to world area.
+- how do we handle redrawing terrain during game loop? can we cache the bitmap? or another layer?